Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Chapter/AlphaFold_Protein_Structure_Database_Group_36.md

 ## Achievements and Limitations

-Achievements
+### Achievements
-Research everywhere heavily use AlphaFold to quickly determine protein structure Efficient as an algorithm for also solving previously unknown protein folds We have a comprehensive database of protein structures created by AlphaFold that people can use to validate their protein reconstructions
+* Researchers across the world heavily use AlphaFold to quickly determine protein structure
+* Efficient algorithm for solving unknown protein folds
+* Provides a comprehensive database of protein structures that can be used for protein reconstruction validation

-Limitations:
+### Limitations
-Affected by point mutations
+* Affected by point mutations
-Lower confidence with proteins that do not have similar known structures Not designed to capture dynamic movement, but can get different conformations Validating novel models created by AlphaFold
+* Lower confidence with proteins that do not have similar known structures

-Improvements:
+* Not designed to capture dynamic movement but can get different conformations
+* Validating novel models created by AlphaFold

+### Improvements
-Increasing precision in models
+* Increasing precision in predicted models
-Better modeling dynamic proteins
+* Developing better methods for modeling dynamic proteins
-Expanding on the Alphafold Protein Structure Database
+* Expanding on the Alphafold Protein Structure Database datasets

 ---